-The Uttarayani fair is an amalgamation of culture and fun to entertain the audience of the fair.
-It is also an important way of communication to a large population and thus political workers often use it to convey their messages to the people.
+The Uttarayani Fair is an amalgamation of culture and fun that enthrals the audience to the core.
+It is also an important way of communication to a large population and thus political workers often use this Fair’s platform to convey their messages to the people.

-Known as one of the most popular fairs in India.
-It started in Bageshwar but now has spread in various cities in and out of Uttarakhand.
+Known as one of the most popular fairs in India, Uttarayani Fair started in Bageshwar but now has spread in various cities in and out of Uttarakhand.
 The festival is an opportunity for the locals to showcase their culture, heritage, dance, and music.

-Jhoras.
+3. Jhoras.
 It is also named as Kumaoni Jhora which is a Pahari Jhora dance form performed by a group of women while singing their folk songs in Kumaoni languages.

 By Air.
 The nearest airport is the Pantnagar Airport which is located in the Kumaon Region.
 From there you will either have to catch a taxi or get some other means of transportation to reach your destination.